Skip to content ↓

 Future Opportunities

 Politics A Level is accepted on a very wide range of degree courses.
 It develops the skills of enquiry and analysis as well as the ability to debate an issue and construct a balanced argument.
-These skills provide an excellent foundation for degree level study across a variety of subjects.
-Politics is a
+These skills provide an excellent foundation for degree-level study across a variety of subjects.
+Politics is

 What are the entry requirements?